Michigan Medical Marijuana Card in Pontiac, MI

 A Pontiac patient spending $250/month on cannabis saves $25/month with the medical card.
 Over 2 years that's $600 — four times the $150 card cost.
 Higher-spend patients see proportionally larger savings.

-Pontiac, Hazel Park, Ferndale, Berkley, Royal Oak, and the Oakland County corridor host many licensed cannabis dispensaries.
+Pontiac, Hazel Park, Ferndale, Berkley, Royal Oak, and the Oakland County corridor host many licensed cannabis provisioning centers.
 Several Oakland-area shops emphasize medical-patient education and have invested in dosing-focused consultations, medical-only product lines, and patient-tier discounts.

 How it works for Pontiac residents